 - 1. Disconnect the fryer from the electrical supply or remove fuse on bottom of associated control box. - 2.
 On a split vat it is necessary to remove the blower to remove the right module. - 3.
 Loosen the two top screws attaching the module assembly to the frame (see Figure 6). - 4.
-Slide the module towards the rear of the component box until the rear tab clears the bottom of the component box frame and can be lowered. - 5.
-Disconnect the module harness, the sensor wire and the spark cable to allow the module assembly to be removed. - 6.
-Remove the cover plate and remove the wires from the ignition module, marking or making a not
+Slide the module towards the rear of the component box until the rear tab clears the bottom of the component box frame and can be lowered.

-8. Reverse the procedure to install the replacement module.
+- 5. Disconnect the module harness, the sensor wire and the spark cable to allow the module assembly to be removed. - Remove the cover plate 6. and remove the wires from the ignition module, marking or making a note of the wires and terminals to facilitate reconnection. - 7.
+Remove the nuts attaching the module to the plate. - 8.
+Reverse the procedure to install the replacement module.